-[Your name and/or company logo here]

-[Your Name] Makes Inc.’s 2021 Female Founders 100 List
+Samantha Clemons Long Makes Inc.’s 2021 Female Founders 100 List

 The entrepreneurs on Inc.'s fourth annual Female Founders 100 list have transformed every major industry in America.

-[Your city, state], September 28, 2021—Inc. today announced its fourth annual Female Founders 100 list, honoring the most exceptional, trailblazing, and diverse group of 100 women who powered through adversity in a very tough year and changed the world.
+St. Louis, Missouri, September 28, 2021—Inc. today announced its fourth annual Female Founders 100 list, honoring the most exceptional, trailblazing, and diverse group of 100 women who powered through adversity in a very tough year and changed the world.

 The final list honors entrepreneurs of every age, background, and geography—from very early-stage founders with world-changing ideas to women who have taken companies public, sold them to big buyers, or spent decades building and running their businesses.
 These women are leading innovative companies in a vast range of global industries, including tech, retail, finance, fitness, health care, consumer products, food, and more.

-[YOUR QUOTE HERE]

-[TWO OR THREE PARAGRAPHS ABOUT YOUR MOST NOTABLE ACHIEVEMENTS]
+“I’m honored to be included in Inc.’s 2021 Female Founders 100 List.
+Five years ago, I committed to building an organization that centered all its stakeholders, not just the ones holding the shares.
+Despite being a young company, we’ve weathered the challenges of the last year and half with grit and grace and I’m grateful to our entire team at ELI Directional Drilling for their commitment to and pursuit of our shared values,” says Samantha Clemons Long.

+Samantha Clemons Long is the CEO & Founder of ELI Directional Drilling, a utility contracting firm based in the greater St. Louis metro.
+Her firm specializes in the telecommunications sector, having managed tens of millions of dollars of utility infrastructure installation, expanding high-speed internet access to underserved and under-connected communities.

+In 2018, Samantha was named one of FOCUS St. Louis’ Emerging Leaders.
+She also serves on the Board of Directors for Missouri Healthcare for All and St. Louis Arts Chamber of Commerce.

 Inc. editors and writers went through thousands of impressive applications that revealed how so many female founders triumphed in a year filled with challenges.
 The result is an incredible list of founders who have improvised, adapted, and made something from nothing.
 They join game-changing past honorees Jessica Alba, Tracee Ellis Ross, Rihanna, Shonda Rhimes, and more.
 Taken together, they represent the female-led future of business.